tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![BU-Electronics-Users is circled.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image42.png "BU-Electronics-Users")

-Now both the security groups **BU-Electronics-Admins** and **BU-Electronics-Users** are both Owners of at the **DelegatedProjectDemoRG** scope and members of each security group have full control over the resource group and all of its resources.
+Now both the security groups **BU-Electronics-Admins** and **BU-Electronics-Users** are both Owners of at the **DelegatedProjectDemoRG** scope and members of each security group have full control over the resource group and all its resources.

 ## Exercise 3: Use Azure Blueprints to govern your Azure environment